 Craig is the Director of Delivered Services and Lead Engineer for Energility LLC, an energy management firm serving small businesses and non-profits.
 He is a registered Professional Engineer (PE) who has been in the energy management industry working with commercial and industrial businesses since 1977.
 He has performed energy audits on over 1,000 buildings, acted as lead mechanical engineer for facilities, construction, and developed industrial environmental and safety programs.
 Craig has been involved in the solar industry since his research assistant days at the University of Iowa College of Engineering, sometimes directly and always as an enthusiast.
 Craig and his wife Kathy have five daughters, eight grandchildren, and one golden retriever/boxer mix.
 They like to take their trailer camping and just hang out together.

-Sherry joined AEP Ohio in August, 2009.
-As Research & Development Coordinator, her responsibilities include developing pilots to examine technologies and program designs for potential incorporation into AEP Ohio’s energy efficiency portfolio.
+Sherry is a retiree from AEP Ohio where she worked for eleven years, most recently as the company’s liaison to SMART Columbus.
+Prior to this role, she worked in energy efficiency research and development where her responsibilities included developing pilots to examine technologies and program designs for potential incorporation into AEP Ohio’s energy efficiency portfolio.
 Sherry previously served as the Ohio Energy Office Chief for the Ohio Department of Development.
 Ms. Hubbard is a graduate of The Ohio State University with an MBA, and a BSBA in Production and Operations Management and is certified in Distance Learning from the University of Wisconsin-Madison.

 Now an energy consultant heading GreenTech Advisors, Chris Meyer earlier was Director of Energy Programs for the Dayton Development Coalition. where he worked with a wide range of small businesses active in the green energy space.
 With goals to raise awareness, offer collaboration opportunities, and grow jobs, he has facilitated meetings and presentations with business, academia, and non-profits in the Dayton region and beyond.
 Most significant was his collaboration with Green Energy Ohio to design and carryout GEO’s largest and most successful conference in February, 2011 in Dayton.